National Academy of Design: Locations

 The academy occupied several locations in Manhattan over the years.
 Notable among them was a building on Park Avenue and 23rd Street designed by architect P. B. Wight and built 1863–1865 in a Venetian Gothic style modeled on the Doge's Palace in Venice.
 Another location was at West 109th Street and Amsterdam Avenue.
 From 1906 to 1941, the academy occupied the American Fine Arts Society building at 215 West 57th Street.

-From 1942 to 2019, the academy occupied a mansion on Fifth Avenue and Eighty-ninth Street, the former home of sculptor Anna Hyatt Huntington and philanthropist Archer M. Huntington, who donated the house in 1940.
+From 1942 to 2019, the academy occupied a mansion at 1083 Fifth Avenue, near 89th Street; it had been the home of sculptor Anna Hyatt Huntington and philanthropist Archer M. Huntington, who donated the house in 1940.

-Currently, the National Academy of Design shares offices and galleries with the National Arts Club located inside the historic Samuel J. Tilden House, 14-15 Gramercy Park South.
+The National Academy of Design shared offices and galleries with the National Arts Club located inside the historic Samuel J. Tilden House, 14-15 Gramercy Park South from 2019 until 2023.

+Currently the home of the National Academy of Design is at 519 West 26th Street, 2nd Floor with offices as well as meeting, event and exhibition space.

 Organization and activities

 The academy is a professional honorary organization, with a school and a museum.

 One cannot apply for membership, which since 1994, after many changes in numbers, is limited to 450 American artists and architects.
 Instead, members are elected by their peers on the basis of recognized excellence.
 Full members of the National Academy are identified by the post-nominal "NA" (National Academician), associates by "ANA".

-At the heart of the National Academy is their ever-growing collection.
-Academicians choose and contribute a work of their own creation, building upon the academy's distinguished legacy.
-Today, their permanent collection totals over 8,000 works and tells a singular history of American art and architecture as constructed by its creators.
-The Academy organizes major exhibitions and loans their works to leading institutions around the world, in addition to providing resources that foster scholarship across disciplines.